 - What is your advertising budget?

-– Do you have any problems with attracting qualified leads for your business?
+- Do you have any problems attracting qualified leads for your business?

-– How deeply are you invested in social media?
+- How invested are you in social media?

 - Will you have a blog page on your website?
 If so, who will be in charge of it?